Installing ARTIQ¶

 , allowing future prompts to be bypassed.

-Alternatively, you can also use the option accept-flake-config by appending --accept-flake-config
+Alternatively, you can also use the option accept-flake-config on a per-command basis by appending --accept-flake-config

 Or add the option to ~/.config/nix/nix.conf